williamslab/ped-sim/README.md

 Output fam file
 ---------------

-The simulator produces a PLINK format fam file with the pedigree structure of the individuals.
-This fam file includes all generated samples, including those that are not requested to be printed in the dat file.
+The simulator produces a PLINK format fam file with the pedigree structures simulated.
+This fam file contains all generated samples, including those that are not requested to be printed in the dat file.
 This enables the relationships between all samples to be determined from the fam file alone.

 ------------------------------------------------------

 Output log file
 ---------------

-Information about the simulation run, a copy of what is printed to the console during execution, appears in the log file.
+Information about the simulation run appears in the log file and is a copy of what is printed to the console during execution.
 Notably this includes the random seed used for a given simulation.
-Supplying the same input files along with a given random seed to the simulator will produce the same simulation data.
+Supplying the same input files with the same random seed (assignable with the `--seed` option) will produce the same simulation results.

 ------------------------------------------------------